debalin/spotify-breakdown-playlists/README.md

 ## Current status

 Blank sample app with Spotify authentication.
-Work in progress. `console` folder is empty. `xaml` has the project that is being worked on.
+Shows a list of playlists once logged in.